Overview

 | … | And many more |

-To customize the payload for existing events, create your own serializer that overrides Spree’s:app/serializers/spree/events/order_serializer.rb
+To customize the payload for existing events, create a custom V3 serializer and configure it via dependencies:app/serializers/my_app/order_serializer.rb

 Serializers for Custom Models

-If you add a custom model that publishes events, you must create a serializer:app/models/my_app/subscription.rb
+If you add a custom model that publishes events, create a V3 serializer:app/models/my_app/subscription.rb

 Registering Subscribers

-Subscribers inapp/subscribers/ are automatically registered during Rails initialization.
+Subscribers inapp/subscribers/ are automatically registered during application initialization.

-For subscribers in other locations, register them manually in an initializer:
+For subscribers in other locations, add them to the Spree.subscribers array in an initializer:

 config/initializers/event_subscribers.rb